BostonGlobe/globe-graphic-template/README.md

-# Globe iframe app template (basic)
+# Globe iframe graphic
-A basic template to get you up and running SUPER-FAST.
-Scaffolds the basic html, css, and javascript necessary for a responsive iframe graphic that plays nice with the Globe.
+A basic template to get you up and running FAST.
+Scaffolds the basic html, css, and javascript necessary for a responsive iframe graphic that plays nice with the Globe ([see benefits])

 ## Instructions
 ### Setup project